Viki-coding/community/README.md

 The website will show the latest events that are taking part in the centre, by event name, time, date, location and description.
 The purpose is to allow anyone in the community the ability to see what's on and feel welcome to join in taking part in that event.

 My husband and I moved to this community over 20 years ago, and at the time we had no idea what took place in the hall, sometimes it was highlighted in the local paper, sometimes on the local Facebook page.
-But unless you bought the local paper on a weekly basis, or if you are happy to scroll though Facebook page on a regular basis it is difficult to pin point exactly what it happening and when.
+But unless you bought the local paper on a weekly basis, or if you are happy to scroll though Facebook on a regular basis it is difficult to pin point exactly what it happening and when.

-The users of the site will who want to check the time and location of an event can easily check it here.
+Users of the site who want to check the time and location of an event can easily check it here.
 We increased the functionality of site by allowing community users to book events.

 This site caters for 2 types of users, community users and facilitators.
 The community users are regular people in the community who would like to view events, book events and delete booked events.
 The facilitators are the people who actually create the event itself.
 They can create, read and view, edit or delete the event.

 We will have an number of facilitators who will be authorised to post events to the community notice board.
 They may be coaches, community centre members, parent and toddler facilitator etc.

-Facilitators - can create a username and password.
-The Django admin can then grant access to be part of the Facilitator Group within the Django Group functionality.
+Facilitators - can create a user profile with username and password.
+The Django admin can then grant access to be part of the 'Facilitator Group' within the Django Group functionality.
 The Facilitator Group set up in Django allows facilitators to be able to create, edit and delete events.
 Facilitators, when logged in can view their Dashboard, view the events they have created, edit events they have created and delete events they have created.
 The events are bookable.
 The facilitator has to put the capacity of people allowed at the event and the date and time they should be booked by when creating an event.
 A facilitator can only view, create, edit and delete events.
-If they want to book events created by another facilitator they should have their own community user name and password.
+If they want to book events created by another facilitator they should have their own community profile, user name and password.

 Community Users - can navigate to the site to view all events that are posted without being logged in.
-A community user can create their own username and password, when they are logged in they can book a place on an event if it is within a time and date that has been stipulated and if there is still capacity, both of which are stipulated by the facilitator.
+A community user can create their own user profile, username and password, when they are logged in they can book a place on an event if it is within a time and date that has been stipulated and if there is still capacity, both of which are stipulated by the facilitator.
 When logged in, they can navigate to the dashboard to view the events they have booked and can delete the booking if required.

 <h2>CRUD</h2>

-Create
+**Create**
 - Users can create a user profile
 - Facilitators can create an event
 - Users can create a booking for an event

-Read
+**Read**
 - Facilitators can read/view the events they have created
 - Users can read/view any booking they have made

-Update
+**Update**
 - Facilitators can update/edit the event they created

-Delete
+**Delete**
 - Facilitators can delete an event they have created
 - Users can delete booking they have made